duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

     "use strict";
 ```

-We begin by invoking an anonymous, immediate function, which takes an object as input (i.e. the environment) and then we turn on JavaScript's [Strict Mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FFunctions_and_function_scope%2FStrict_mode).
-You don't really need to understand the purpose of these first two lines to create a Spice instant answer, however they're both necessary and must be included.
+We begin by invoking an anonymous, immediately-executing function, which takes an object as input (i.e. the environment).
+This is better known as the JavaScript "[Module Pattern](http://www.addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript)" and it ensures that any variables or functions created within our anonymous function do not affect the global scope.
+It also allows us to explicitly import anything from the outside environment, which we use to pass along the global scope into our `env` variable (you'll see this at the end), so we can still access and modify the global scope as needed.
+After creating our module, we then we turn on JavaScript's [Strict Mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FFunctions_and_function_scope%2FStrict_mode) which also offers various benefits.
+You don't really need to understand the purpose of these first two lines to create a Spice instant answer, however they're both necessary and must be included when defining a Spice callback function.

 ## Define our Callback Function